sictweb/bti425-2020/graded-work/assign2.md

 On the right, the selected courses appear in a timetable grid, and in a standard list format.

-> Your professor will provide you with a ready-to-use component for the grid and the list.
+> Ready-to-use components for the grid and the list have been posted in the [course code repo in the Week 8 folder](https://github.com/sictweb/bti425/tree/master/Week_08) (alongside the other Assignment 2 content).

 <img class="border1" src="media/a2-cart-start.png" alt="">